Cannenburgh Castle: The castle

 The castle was built in the 16th century.
 Its shape has been preserved until today mainly unchanged.
 The building complex which contains many elements of the Renaissance architecture is completely surrounded by water.
 The floor plan is rectangular.
 There are almost square and covered towers at all four corners.
 The northeasterly one is equipped with an onion dome.
 On the front side facing south, another higher onion dome was built.
 This one significantly protrudes from the facade was.
 Directly above the entrance the coat of arms of Hendrik van Isendoorn and his wife Sophia Stommel are embedded in a sandstone sculpture.
 Above another sandstone sculpture shows Maarten van Rossum.
 The entrance used to be reached via a drawbridge over the moat.
 This was replaced by a permanent stone arch bridge.
 Behind the entrance on the ground floor is an elongated narrow terrace followed by a large hall.
-Several representative rooms can be reached from there: a hunting room (due to the bright color of the walls also called "the white chamber") and a salon on the righthand side as well as a bedroom and a dining room on the left side.
+Several representative rooms can be reached from there: a hunting room (due to the bright color of the walls also called "the white chamber") and a salon on the right-hand side as well as a bedroom and a dining room on the left side.
 The dining room is connected via a steep spiral staircase to the underlying kitchen.
-Some rooms are equipped with fireplaces which have framings of Delft tiles.
+Some rooms are equipped with fireplaces which have frames of Delft tiles.
 A Boudoir is located in the north-eastern tower.
 A stone spiral staircase leads to the first floor.
 The large hall there is equipped with oil paintings of important families from Gelderland.
 On the eastern side wall a family tree with ancestors from Elbert van Isendoorn à Blois and his first wife Maria Hadewig van Essen is attached.
 The ceiling is covered with wooden paneling and wooden planks.
 Another room which is connected to the hall is furnished as a library or study room, which is called the Rode Kamer (Red Room) because of its red wallpaper.
 On the first floor there is also a small Chapel.